graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 **Explanatory Text**

-Fields on mergable objects or interfaces with that have the same name are considered semantically equivalent and mergable when they have a mergable field type.
+Fields on mergeable objects or interfaces with that have the same name are considered semantically equivalent and mergeable when they have a mergeable field type.

-Fields with the same type are mergable.
+Fields with the same type are mergeable.

 ```graphql example
 type User {